AIDesigners/AIDesigners.github.io-cluster_setup/README.md

 In this tutorial, we are going to show you how to setup a spark cluster in distributed mode using a cluster of machine running Linux.
 For simplicity, we are going to setup a cluster of two nodes only.
 </p>
 <p align="justify">
 Here we describe a simple guide of how to make a heterogenous Spark cluster for custom built Python3.6 on SuSE Leap 42 linux.
 For cluster we will use two computers: 4-cores ‘quad’ with 4Gb RAM and 2-cores ‘duo’, also with 4Gb memory.
 The ‘quad’ is Alex’s workstation (${USER}=alex) and ‘duo’ is Neelam’s workstation (have ${USER}=neelam).
 In our setup, duo will be master because it has the same memory but less cores and quad will be the slave.
+The ratio beyond this is to reserve the same amount of RAM per core (896m) and have some extra memory for cluster administration stuff at the master node.
 </p>

 ### Stage I. Build custom python3.6